-Ph.D. candidate at NEOMA Business School, France.
-Permanent faculty member at National Economics University, Vietnam.
-President of the Union of Vietnamese Students and Youth in Rouen UEVR, France since 2017.
+Assistant Professor in Marketing at Department of Marketing, Faculty of Marketing, National Economics University, Hanoi, Vietnam.
+Master thesis supervisor at La Rochelle Business School and Excelia Business School – Excelia Group, France.
+Ph.D. graduate from NEOMA Business School, France.
 Executive Board Member of the Union of Vietnamese Students and Youth in France UEVF since 2019.
-She has participated in several international and national research projects such as the VISTA-AR European Union - funded project as well as written some chapters in published reference books.
+She has participated in several international and national research projects such as the VISTA-AR European Union - funded project as well as written chapters in published course books and reference books.
 She has received many international and national awards such as the Young Service Researcher Award at the IRSSM-9.
-Her main research interests include transformative service research, service-dominant logic, customer-dominant logic, customer experience, virtual reality, and augmented reality.
+Her main research interests include transformative service research, service-dominant logic, service inclusion and customer experience.

 Ph.D. candidate at Alliance Manchester Business School, University of Manchester, UK.
 His research interest lies in the intersection of Transformative Service Research (TSR), service design and consumer vulnerability.
 His PhD is entitled “Designing Transformative Services for Refugees” where he studies service provision for refugees in the UK, with a focus on employability and educational services, to understand how service design can facilitate refugees` wellbeing.
 Amir is a recipient of the University of Manchester Doctoral Scholarship and a winner of AMS Review – Sheth Foundation Doctoral Competition for Conceptual Articles in 2019.
 He has extensive experience as a practitioner, working in not-for-profit organisations in the UK.

-Deputy Director of the Centre for Behavioural Economics, Society and Technology (BEST) and professor in marketing at the School of Advertising, Marketing and Public Relations, Queensland University of Technology, Australia.
+Deputy Director of the Centre for Behavioural Economics, Society and Technology (BEST) and Professor in Marketing at the School of Advertising, Marketing and Public Relations, Queensland University of Technology, Australia.
 Her research lies at the nexus of transformative services marketing and social marketing (behaviour change).
-Rebekah applies service theory and uses service design techniques to improve wellbeing and the environment in areas such energy efficiency, educational disadvantage, condom-use, domestic-violence, biosecurity, alcohol use and overconsumption of resources.
-She is a global leader in shaping the debate and impact of social marketing as a behaviour change approach and works with government agencies and non-profits to achieve positive social change.
-Rebekah is also the co-editor of the Journal of Services Marketing.
+Rebekah applies service theory and service design techniques to improve wellbeing and the environment.
+She is a global leader in shaping the impact of social marketing as a behaviour change approach and works with government agencies and non-profits to achieve positive social change.
+Rebekah is also Co-Editor of the Journal of Services Marketing.